Please scroll down for the catalogue, but please be sure to read the below carefully first!

 An Irish variety of some antiquity, Kilkenny Pearmain bears small to medium fruit with distinctive pearmain shape.
 Its flavour is sweet-sharp, with aromatic notes, and it stores well for its size.
 Valued in traditional orchards, it retains a loyal following.
 A heritage apple that rewards patient storage.

-Lane’s Prince Albert – Four available on MM106, four available on MM116
+Lane’s Prince Albert – Four available on MM106, three available on MM116

 Discovered in Hertfordshire in the 1840s, this apple serves as both a cooking and dessert variety.
 Its green fruit, flushed red, has a firm, brisk flesh that stores well into winter.
 Though sharper than many dessert apples, it mellows in storage, making it versatile.
 Once widely planted, it remains a useful dual-purpose keeper.

-Lass O’ Gowrie* - Three available on MM116
+Lass O’ Gowrie* - Two available on MM116

 A Scottish variety dating from the 19th century, Lass O’ Gowrie is a small to medium apple with red-striped skin.
 Its flesh is crisp and juicy, with a sharp flavour when first picked that mellows with time.
 It was once valued in Highland orchards for its hardiness.

-Bred in Japan in the 20th century (Golden Delicious × Indo), Mutsu is a large, green-yellow apple of excellent keeping quality.
+Bred in Japan in the 20th century, Mutsu is a large, green-yellow apple of excellent keeping quality.
 Its flavour is honeyed yet tangy, with firm, juicy flesh.
 It stores for months, often into spring, and remains crisp and refreshing.
 A modern keeper, popular worldwide.
+Triploid, does not pollinate others well.

 An English variety from Norfolk, notable for its large, bright red fruit.
 The flesh is crisp and sweet, with a refreshing character.
 It stores well into winter, retaining its visual appeal.
 A handsome and flavourful apple, deserving of wider planting.

-Orleans Reinette – Two available on MM106, Three available on MM116
+Orleans Reinette – Two available on MM106, Two available on MM116

 A French apple of considerable antiquity, Orleans Reinette is regarded as one of the finest flavoured apples.
 The fruit is golden russet with red flush, the flesh firm and aromatic with a balance of sweetness and acidity.
 It keeps well, improving with storage.
 A connoisseur’s apple, celebrated across Europe.

 A Danish variety raised in the 19th century, Pederstrup is a dessert apple with medium-sized fruit.
 The skin is flushed red over yellow, and the flesh is juicy and sweet with a mild aroma.
-Once valued in Danish orchards, it is now chiefly of historical interest.
+Once valued in Danish commercial orchards.

 Peter Lock – Just one available on MM106